“It takes a village to raise a child” quote by mums all over the world.

-Motherly has efficiently comprised a list of the top 10 mum groups here online: Find your tribe: 10 mom groups that are totally amazing
+Motherly has efficiently comprised a list of the top 10 mum groups here online: Find your group: 10 mom groups that are totally amazing

 Needing someone to chat to 24 hours a day, or do you need someone only once in a while.
 You may be remotely located or only available at crazy hours.
 If so, then there are plenty of suitable chat rooms and also mobile phone apps for you to have scroll through.

-Here Lady plans have selected a great 8: Apps and websites for moms you should be joining right now
+Here Parents.com have selected a great apps and websites for moms you should be joining right now

 There are many ways to find a mothers group, but if you can’t find one – why not try and form one yourself.
 “Invention is the Mother of Necessity”